2012 FIBA European Championship for Small Countries

-The 2012 FIBA European Championship for Small Countries was the 13th edition of the tournament, formerly known as the Promotion Cup or the FIBA EuroBasket Division C. It was played at Serravalle, San Marino, in 2–7 July.
+The 2012 FIBA European Championship for Small Countries was the 13th edition of the tournament, formerly known as the Promotion Cup or the FIBA EuroBasket Division C. It was played in Serravalle, San Marino, from 2 to 7 July 2012.

 The draw took place on 4 December 2011, in Freising, Germany.
-The Andorra national team was the final winner of the Championship.
+The Andorra national team were the winners of the Championship.